FX4BIZ/FX4BIZ-REST/README.md

 URL: /accounts
 ```
 Retrieve the list of accounts referenced.
-This service also provides the balance of `wallet` type accounts.
+This service also provides the balance for `wallet` type accounts.

 As a response to this query, you will receive an Array containing the `account_id` and the [Balance](#balance_object) for each `wallet` account.